openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 ## Extraordinary Items

-In Chapter 5, we talked about memorable and extraordinary items and how important they are in stories - items of power, such as King Arthur's **Excalibur**, H.P Lovecraft's **Necronomicon**, Thor's hammer **Mjolnir**, and Frank Herbert's **"The Spice"** (Melange) from the novel *Dune*.
+In Chapter 5, we talked about memorable and extraordinary items and how important they are in stories - items of power, such as King Arthur's **Excalibur**, H.P Lovecraft's **Necronomicon**, Thor's hammer **Mjolnir**, and Frank Herbert's **“The Spice”** (Melange) from the novel *Dune*.
 Many great stories hinge upon such relics, and in this section, we'll show you how to create them for your Open Legend game.

 In Open Legend, such items of power are called *extraordinary items* because they grant powers beyond those of mundane weapons, armor, and other gear.